K-theoretic classification of fermionic operator mixings in holographic conformal field theories: Anti-de Sitter space as TI/TSc

-In fact, the above results suggest that the relation between the topological modes of \eq{effH} and \eq{effH0} is the manifest of the bulk/edge correspondence in the context of topological insulators/superconductors \cite{HasanKane}.
-The usual bulk/edge correspondence says that the topological classes of the bulk gapped modes are in one-one correspondence with the ones for the gapless edge modes.
-To be more specific, let the configuration of the Fig. \ref{phase diagram} to be denoted by $\mathcal{M}$.
-The topological class of the bulk modes is the homotopy group of zeroth order denoted by $\pi_0(\mathcal{M})$, and the one for the gapless edge modes on a defect of spatial dimension $d_b$ is $\pi_{d-d_b-1}(\mathcal{M})$.
-Note that if the defect is co-dimensional one, then both the bulk and edge modes are classified by the same homotopy group $\pi_0(\mathcal{M})$.
+The difference between Eqs. \eq{effH} and \eq{effH0} is the appearance of gravitational potential in Eq. \eq{effH} due to the cosmological constant.
+The gravitational potential is a confining one and its effect is to close the mass gap at the AdS asymptotic boundary.
+This can be also understood from the fact that the on-shell Hamiltonian at the asymptotic boundary is also the Hamiltonian of the dual CFT, which by definition is gapless, i.e., zero Hamiltonian.
+Therefore, the AdS space can be thought as a TI/TSc with a asymptotic boundary hosting the gapless edge modes, see Fig. \ref{cartoon}, i.e., a kind of bulk-edge correspondence of TI/TSc realized by the gravitational potential.
+See also Ref. \cite{Kaplan:2011vz} for similar proposal in the different context.

-In the context of the usual bulk/edge correspondence, the defect is either put in by hand or caused by some scalar condensate.
-In our another work \cite{Ho:2012gz}, we have demonstrated this bulk/edge correspondence explicitly in the context of high energy physics.
-On the other hand, the case considered here involves a co-dimensional one defect created by gravitational effect.
-This defect is nothing but the AdS boundary where the gapless modes localize.
-It is known that the Minkowski boundary is light-like so that it cannot be reached by the massive modes.
-On the other hand, the AdS boundary is time-like and can be reached by the massive modes due to the confined gravitational potential.
-In this sense, the AdS boundary can be thought as a co-dimensional one defect created by the gravitational potential by turning on the cosmological constant.
-All of these support this generalization of the bulk/edge correspondence.
+Besides, we should emphasize that the bulk/edge correspondence mentioned here should not be confused with the AdS/CFT correspondence.
+We just use the former to classify the bulk mass patterns, and through the latter this classification can be translated to the one for the patterns of the operator mixings in the dual CFT.
+Also note that, though the CFT is gapless, the dual bulk theory is gapped as we have introduced the fermion mass terms.
+Moreover, the AdS boundary is treated as a defect for the bulk gapped theory, which can localize the topological modes.
+However, these edge modes are gapless so that we did not introduce gapped quantities in the AdS boundary where the dual CFT lives.

-{\it Based on the above observation, we can then conclude that the classifications of the (symmetry-protected) topological orders of the holographic CFTs are given by the classifications of the (symmetry-protected) topological orders of the massive free fermions living in the co-dimensional one higher Minkowski spaces.}
+Mathematically, the topological classes of bulk modes of a TI/TSc are classified by the homotopy group $\pi_0(\mathcal{M})$ which counts the number of simply connected components of the parameter/configuration space $\mathcal{M}$.
+On the other hand, the topological classes of the corresponding edge modes on a defect of spatial dimension is given by the homotopy group $\pi_{d-d_b-1}(\mathcal{M})$.
+This is one version of the mathematical statement for the bulk-edge correspondence \cite{Wen1}.
+Note that if the defect is of co-dimensional one, then both the bulk and edge modes are classified by the same homotopy group $\pi_0(\mathcal{M})$.